 //drawsel command, or entirely disabled in the configuration.

-Due to changes in 1.13, the MCEdit schematic format could no longer be used.
+Due to changes in 1.13, the MCEdit schematic format was entirely incompatible.
 Due to this, we've switched over to the Sponge Schematic Format.
-This has a few large benefits, such as much better support for mods, as well as support for biomes.
+Sponge schematics provide a few huge benefits, such as much better support for mods, as well as support for biomes.
 To copy biomes, use

 //copy -b, and to paste the biomes use

 //paste -b.
 This flag is similar to using

 Another change regarding schematics is that plugins can now add new schematic formats, and can also intelligently grab the format of a schematic file.
 This should allow smaller or more specific formats to be used with WorldEdit, without having to be added to the main plugin.